Barnum's American Museum: History

 In November 1864, the Confederate Army of Manhattan attempted and failed to burn down the museum, but on July 13, 1865, the American Museum burned to the ground in one of the most spectacular fires New York has ever seen.
 Animals at the museum were seen jumping from the burning building, only to be shot by police.
-Many of the animals unable to escape the blaze burned to death in their enclosures, including the two beluga whales who boiled to death in their tanks.
+Many of the animals unable to escape the blaze burned to death in their enclosures, including the two beluga whales who burned to death after the glass panes of their tank were broken in an attempt to quell the fire.

 It was allegedly during this fire that a fireman by the name of Johnny Denham killed an escaped tiger with his ax before rushing into the burning building and carrying out a 400-pound woman on his shoulders.
 Barnum's New Museum opened September 6, 1865, at 539-41 Broadway, between Spring and Prince Streets, but that also burned down, on March 3, 1868.
 It was after this that Barnum moved on to politics and the circus industry.
 Barnum's American Museum was one of the most popular attractions of its time.

 The site at Ann Street was then used for a new building for the New York Herald newspaper.

 In July 2000, a virtual museum version opened on the Internet, supported by a grant from the National Endowment for the Humanities.
 It is hosted by CUNY and was maintained through 2015.

 Advertisement

 One of the biggest attractions and advantages to the success of the American Museum was Barnum's advertising strategy.
 Barnum's self-professed goal was "to make the Museum the town wonder and talk of the town."
 To do this he was "not above exploiting his patrons' ignorance and credulity from time to time," as seen in some of his most well-known schemes: the Fiji mermaid, the Little Woolly horse, and the 'to the egress' signs.

-Not only did Barnum capitalize on the draw of some of his most famous attractions, he would often publish articles in newspapers claiming that his exhibits were fake, which in turn caused audiences to return to see them for themselves.
-He also printed off countless massive colored posters displaying the many exhibits within the museum.
+Barnum capitalized on the draw of some of his most famous attractions, often publishing articles in newspapers claiming that his exhibits were fake, which caused audiences to return to see them for themselves.
+He printed off countless massive colored posters displaying the many exhibits within the museum.
 These posters often exaggerated the attractions they advertised, but this did not stop visitors from returning after finding out they had been misled.
 The poster for the Fejee mermaid was so massive that it covered a majority of the front of the museum.